IBM/ibm-licensing-operator/README.md

 EOF
 ```

+**Configuring ingress**
-But you might want to configure ingress, here is example for how to do it:
+You might want to configure ingress.
+Here is an example of how you can do it:
-- You have nginx ingress controller, for example from here: [https://kubernetes.github.io/ingress-nginx/deploy](https://kubernetes.github.io/ingress-nginx/deploy)
+1. Get the nginx ingress controller, for example from here: [https://kubernetes.github.io/ingress-nginx/deploy](https://kubernetes.github.io/ingress-nginx/deploy)

-- Apply this IBMLicensing instance to your cluster:
+2. Apply this IBMLicensing instance to your cluster:

 ```yaml
 cat <<EOF | kubectl apply -f -